 From the seventeenth century to the twenty-first, through fiction and through fact, hear tales of NYC and the people who made it great.

 By 1917, Harlem was flourishing, serving as a cultural haven for African Americans and home to the nation’s second-largest Jewish community.
 Explore the grand synagogues and row houses and trace the mass exodus as the subways brought immigrant Jews from lower Manhattan, and the Great Migration brought African Americans from the South to create the Sugar Hill and Harlem of legend.
+Presented in conjunction with the exhibition The Black Fives.

 Each year during the Passover Seder, Jewish families recount the story of the Exodus from Egypt using the Haggadah as their guide book.
 Acclaimed authors Cokie and Steven V. Roberts share their unique and personalized vision of the traditional Haggadah, exploring their own family traditions, lessons they’ve learned as an interfaith couple, and inclusive Passover rituals.